teppeiy/AzureAD-Tips/B2B/Resend-Invitation.md

     Gets Azure AD B2B invitation status

  .DESCRIPTION
-    This function returns boolean based on the invitation status
+    This function returns boolean based on the invitation status.
+    It returens True if invitation has not been redeemed, otherwise False.

  .Parameter InvitedUserEmailAddress
-    Email address of Guest user.
+    The email address of the user being invited.
 Required.

  .Parameter InviteRedirectUrl
     The URL user should be redirected to once the invitation is redeemed.
 Required.